Our Board

 Catherine Twinn is a Treaty 8 First Nation member since 1980 and an Alberta Lawyer.
 She has 34+ years experience in fiduciary principles as a Trustee fo First Nation Trusts, Codes of Conduct and best practices for good governance, structures and conditions.
 Her Board experience includes understanding Social Responsibility, Diversity, Inclusion and Equity, Capacity Building, Strategic Planning, Succession Planning, Tax Planning and more.
 Catherine is the first indigenous woman to graduate from the University of Alberta, Faculty of Law and she obtained her Masters’ in Law from the University of London, London School of Economics and Political Science.
 She received the 2012 Queen Elizabeth II Diamond Jubilee Medal for Community and Country Service.
 More recently she received the Alberta Centennial Medal for Outstanding Service to the People and Province of Alberta.

-Linda joined the Board in 2013 and participates on two of its committees.
+Linda Winski joined the Board in 2013 and participates on two of its committees.
 Her career paths have embraced teaching, counseling, working for 19 years with the Social Justice Commission of the Archdiocese of Edmonton as an adult educator, workshop facilitator and activist and serving 10 years as Pastoral Associate with Inner City Pastoral Ministry.
 Now semi-retired, she still considers herself a work in progress committed to justice-seeking and justice-building.

 Fr.
 Mark Blom, OMI is a catholic priest and member of the Missionary Oblates of Mary Immaculate.
 He is currently associate pastor at Sacred Heart Church of the First Peoples in Edmonton and has worked with Indigenous and Metis peoples over many years.
 He served as vocation director for the Oblates for six years.
 Fr.
 Mark has a great interest in transformative spirituality, Scripture, and Christian art.
 He was appointed by OMI Lacombe Canada to The Star of the North Board of Directors on May 31, 2021.